Aniketkumar121/Enhanced-Semisupervised-Federated-Learning-Based-Intrusion-Detection-Method-for-Internet-of-Things/README.md

+# 🚨 Advanced Geometric Aggregation and Gradient
+Regularization Framework for Semi-supervised
-# 🚨 USSFL-IDS: Enhanced Semi-Supervised Federated Learning for Intrusion Detection in IoT
+Federated Intrusion Detection in Heterogeneous IoT Environments

 This repository contains the implementation of an **Enhanced Semi-Supervised Federated Learning-based Intrusion Detection System (USSFL-IDS)**.
 It is based on the paper: